EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes: Computational Efficiency

-Real-time earthquake forecasting and CSEP model evaluation require simulating many repeat sequences (at least 10,000 for adequate distributional coverage) over the forecasting horizon.
-While ETAS training scales as $\mathcal{O}(n^2)$ with the number of training events, its simulation scales more efficiently at $\mathcal{O}(n\log n)$.
-This improved scaling is due to its equivalent formulation as a Hawkes branching process (see Section \ref{sec:ETAS}).
-Both Deep-STPP and AutoSTPP are also based on Hawkes processes, which theoretically allows for fast simulation.
-However, as these models currently only have an intensity function implementation, simulating events would require a slower thinning procedure \citep{ogata1981lewis}, limiting their simulation efficiency.
-NSTPP too has slow simulation, since it must solve an ODE to sample a new event.
-Due to the slow simulation of DeepSTPP, AutoSTPP and NSTPP, they are not evaluated using the CSEP generative evaluation metrics.
+Whilst log-likelihood computation for ETAS, Poisson, DeepSTPP, AutoSTPP, and NSTPP is fast ($<30$ seconds per dataset), real-time earthquake forecasting and CSEP evaluation require simulating many repeated event sequences (at least 10{,}000) over a fixed forecasting horizon.
+While ETAS training scales as $\mathcal{O}(n^2)$ with the number of training events, its simulation is considerably more efficient, scaling approximately as $\mathcal{O}(n\log n)$ due to its equivalent formulation as a Hawkes branching process (see Section~\ref{sec:ETAS}), which enables immigration--birth sampling.